Institutionalized (song): Usage and covers

 "Institutionalized" is referenced in the Sage Francis song "Slow Down Gandhi" in the line "It's death penalty vs. suicidal tendencies / All I wanted was a fucking Pepsi / Institution / Making you think you're crazy is a billion dollar industry."
 Part of the song "My Chemical Imbalance" by punk rock band Guttermouth parodies this song.
 Australian band Cloud Control use the line "I'm not crazy/You're the one that's crazy" in their song "Moonrabbit" from their album Dream Cave.
 Limp Bizkit and Cypress Hill have both made references to the "All I wanted was a Pepsi, just one Pepsi" line.

 Black Velvet Flag covered the song in a lounge style on their 1994 debut record.

 A version of this song also appeared on Kiki and Herb's 2004 CD Kiki and Herb Will Die for You: Live at Carnegie Hall along with some of the character's fictional backstory on a track called "Institutionalized".

 The Portland Cello Project and guitarist/vocalist Alan Sparhawk (from Minnesota bands Low and Retribution Gospel Choir) performed a version of the song in May 2012 for The A.V.
 Clubs A.V.
 Undercover series.

 The Radioactive Chicken Heads recorded a novelty cover of the song for their 2000 album Keep On Cluckin, featuring high-pitched vocals mirroring Alvin and the Chipmunks.
 According to lead singer Carrot Topp, the choice to record the cover as such stemmed from his disappointment with the song selection on the 1980 Chipmunks album Chipmunk Punk.
 The cover was later re-released on their 2009 rarities album Poultry Uprising.

+An April 17, 2006 edition of the web comic Achewood features the song as a cellphone ringtone used by character Roast Beef Kazenzakis.